AseiSugiyama/lab_sample_pipelines/kfp/components/transform/README.md

 # Transform

-The Data Generator component downloads [processed Palmer Penguins dataset](https://storage.googleapis.com/download.tensorflow.org/data/palmer_penguins/penguins_processed.csv) and save it for other components.
-Downloaded data is managed by MLMD (ML Metadata) for each run of pipeline.
+The Transform component preprocesses [processed Palmer Penguins dataset](https://storage.googleapis.com/download.tensorflow.org/data/palmer_penguins/penguins_processed.csv) and save it for other components.
+Because the Palmer Penguin dataset is already preprocessed, we simply add suffix for each column names.

 ## Runtime Inputs and Returns